Boston Schools Offering Auto Mechanic Courses

 Benjamin Franklin Institute of Technology

-Boston's Benjamin Franklin Institute of Technology is a private, not-for-profit 2-year college with nearly 500 students working toward certificates and associate's and bachelor's degrees.
+Boston's Benjamin Franklin Institute of Technology is a private, not-for-profit 2-year college with over 600 students working toward certificates and associate's and bachelor's degrees.
 This school offers a certificate of proficiency, an Associate of Science and a Bachelor of Science degree in automotive technology.
 Upon completion of these programs, students are encouraged to take ASE and NATEF certification exams.

 Automotive Technology Certificate of Proficiency

-This certificate program covers the operation and maintenance of transmissions and electrical systems, and it gives students hands-on experience in diagnosis and repair of vehicles in the student laboratory.
+This certificate program covers the operation and maintenance of transmissions, brake and electrical systems, and it gives students hands-on experience in diagnosis and repair of vehicles in the student laboratory.
 Students learn how to solve problems that could affect a vehicle's performance, as well as study systems related to air conditioning and heating.
-The 32-credit hour certificate is designed for completion in one year.
+The 29-credit hour certificate is designed for completion in one year.

 Associate of Science in Automotive Technology